benaytms/faces_recognizer2/README.md

 ![the gang gets recognized](image.png)

+*Face recognition algorithm made with in Python with OpenCV package*

 ### ***If you want to test it***
 You'll need these packages:
 * *OpenCV: pip install opencv-python*